fish1219705/Teacher-Read/README.md

   - A View which uses server rendering to display a page that allows for a user to enter a new student
 - /Views/StudentPage/DeleteConfirm.cshtml
   - A View which uses server rendering to display a “Confirm Delete” page for a student from the MySQL Database
+- /Views/StudentPage/Edit.cshtml
+  - A View which uses server rendering to display a page that allows for a user to Update a student

 - Controllers/CourseAPIController.cs